Travistan

 Travistan is Travis Morrison's solo debut album, released in 2004 by Barsuk Records.
-The record is named after the van that Morrison rode in during his former band The Dismemberment Plan's last tour.

 Reception

 Travistan received mixed reviews.
 It currently has a 56 out of 100 on the review aggregate site Metacritic, indicating "Mixed or average reviews."

 The album is often noted in discussions of the music journalism website Pitchfork, as it marked one of the first moments when, after establishing itself as a critical powerhouse, the e-zine turned on an artist to whom it had previously given enthusiastic support.
 The album was one of the rare albums to get a 0.0 rating, with reviewer Chris Dahlen describing the album as "one of the most colossal trainwrecks in indie rock history."
 Barsuk Records co-founder Josh Rosenfeld described the effects of the review as "immediate and disastrous"; Pitchfork's managing editor later said that the site had become more careful in issuing very negative reviews as a result.

 Responding to Pitchfork's review, Morrison said:

 Other critical reviews compared the album negatively to work of Morrison's previous band The Dismemberment Plan.
 Zeth Lundy of PopMatters wrote, "This is quite literally as disappointing as records get, made all the more so by Morrison's solid resume with the Dismemberment Plan."
 Lundy singled out the tracks "Get Me Off This Coin", "My Two Front Teeth, Parts 2 and 3" and "Song for the Orca" for criticism.

 Not all reviews were negative, though.
 Noel Murray of The A.V.
 Club wrote "Travistan is odd but oddly listenable, with a bright mood sparked by Morrison's spirit of discovery.
 It's one extended, refreshing 'Why not?'."
 Stylus Magazine's Anthony Miccio, in response to the album's criticism, wrote, "After hearing the crap people have said about this album I'm bummed that people are so quick to reject what doesn't fit their immediate logic.
 It's ironic that folks would get off on shredding an album that's about trying to be kind and honest at the same time."